Application Performance Metrics Detection¶

 ---|---|

-Count the number of eligible traces within a specified time period, triggering an anomaly event when exceeding custom thresholds.
-Can be used for abnormal trace error notifications.
+Counts the number of traces that meet conditions within a specified time period, triggering an anomaly event when exceeding custom thresholds, which can be used for notifications about abnormal errors in service traces.

 Field | Description |